Join Us for a Free Event

 Patients, caregivers and health care providers are all welcome to attend this free event.
 Registration is required.

 Did You Know?
 When left undiagnosed and uncontrolled, epilepsy may progressively alter normal brain function and create serious social and psychological problems.
 For these reasons, early diagnosis and treatment are crucial.

 Registration and Coffee

 Welcome and Overview of Epilepsy

 Vicente Iragui-Madoz, MD, PhD, professor of neurosciences and director of UC San Diego Health System Epilepsy Center

 Why does a person develop epilepsy?
-This patient-centered overview will summarize the main types of seizures and epilepsy in various age groups and populations.
-Epilepsy comes in many shapes and sizes!
+This patient-centered overview will summarize the main types of seizures and provide an overview of epilepsy.

 The Epilepsy Center: The Next Step in Care